 Even after agriculture had arrived on the Canadian Prairies, crop-cultivation remained small-scale and was never a principal occupation; the people remained primarily semi-nomadic hunters and foragers.
 The cooler climate of Canada did not allow for the production of food surpluses to the extent which was required for the more sophisticated “mound-building” societies further south.
 In the northern Great Lakes region, however, there is evidence of trade contacts with such cultures as the Hopewell and Mississippian cultures.

-In post-contact times, those First Nations who lived on the Prairies, or in neighbouring regions, participated in the revolutionary transformation of Native American societies which was precipitated by the spreading use of horses.
+In post-contact times, those First Nations who lived on the Prairies, or in neighboring regions, participated in the revolutionary transformation of Native American societies which was precipitated by the spreading use of horses.

 The northern peoples became acquainted with horses sometime in the 18th century.
 Tribes such as the Blackfoot, Cree, Gros Ventre, Sarcee and Ojibway forsook their traditional ways of life and migrated from their homes in the forests and woodlands of Canada onto the Great Plains.
 There they joined the many other Native American tribes who had already done this, taking up a nomadic lifestyle hunting buffalo on horseback.